ryrob30/mobile-services.en/help/using/location/t-manage-points.md

     * **[!UICONTROL Point Name]**
       Type the **[!UICONTROL Point of Location]** name.
 This could be the name of a city, county, or region.
 You can also create a **[!UICONTROL]Point of Location]** around specific locations, such as sports stadiums or businesses.
     * **[!UICONTROL Latitude ]**
-      Type the latitude of the <span class="uicontrol"> Point of Location</span>.
+      Type the latitude of the **[!UICONTROL Point of Location]**.
 You can find this information from other sources, including the Internet.
     * **[!UICONTROL Longitude]**
       Type the longitude of the **[!UICONTROL Point of Location]**.
 You can find this information from other sources, including the Internet.
     * **[!UICONTROL Radius (Meters)]**